pvcraven/syllabi/source/CMSC-150.rst

 Assignments (both quizzes and labs) are due by the time indicated below:

-* Monday, Jan 16 at 8 am: Assignment 1 - Initial setup, BitBucket check-in, and
+* Tuesday, Sept 5 at 8 am:

+  * Lab 1: First Program (Initial setup, BitBucket check-in, and simple program.)
-  simple program.
+  * Quiz 1

-* Monday, Jan 23 at 8 am: Assignment 2 - Draw an image
+* Monday, Sept 11 at 8 am:

+  * Lab 2: Draw a Picture
+  * Quiz 2

-* Monday, Jan 30 at 8 am: Assignment 3 - Draw an image with functions
+* Monday, Sept 18 at 8 am:

+  * Lab 3: Drawing with Functions
+  * Quiz 3

-* Monday, Feb 06 at 8 am: Assignment 4 - Draw an image with repeating elements
+* Monday, Sept 25 at 8 am:

+  * Lab 4: Camel (Loops and Conditional Statements)
+  * Quiz 4

-* Monday, Feb 13 at 8 am: Assignment 5 - Advanced looping
+* Monday, Oct 2 at 8 am:

+  * Lab 5: Loopy Lab (Nested Loops)
+  * Quiz 5

-* Monday, Feb 20 at 8 am: Assignment 6 - Animate an image
+* Monday, Oct 9 at 8 am:

+  * Lab 6: Text Adventure (Nested Loops, Text as Arrays)
+  * Quiz 6

-* Monday, Feb 27 at 8 am: Assignment 7 - TBD
+* Monday, Oct 16 at 8 am:

-* Monday, Mar 06: Spring Break - No assignment
+  * Lab 7: User Control (Joysticks and Keyboard Input)
+  * Quiz 7

-* Monday, Mar 13 at 8 am: Assignment 8 - User control
+* (Just after Fall Break) Tuesday, Oct 24 at 8 am:

+  * Lab 8: Sprites (Classes)
+  * Quiz 8

-* Monday, Mar 20 at 8 am: Assignment 9 - Sprites and graphics
+* Monday, Oct 30 at 8 am:

+  * Lab 9: Sprites and Walls (Classes)
+  * Quiz 9

-* Monday, Mar 27 at 8 am: Assignment 10 - Sprite collecting
+* Monday, Nov 6 at 8 am:

+  * Lab 10: Spell Check (Linear and Binary Search)
+  * Quiz 10

-* Monday, Apr 03 at 8 am: Assignment 11 - Moving sprites
+* Monday, Nov 13 at 8 am:

+  * Lab 11: Array-Backed Grids (Two-Dimensional Arrays)
+  * Quiz 11

-* Monday, Apr 10 at 8 am: Assignment 12 - Spell check
+* Monday, Nov 20 at 8 am:

-* Monday, Apr 17: Work on final project
+  * Lab 12: Work on Final Lab
+  * Quiz 12

+* Nothing due week of Nov 27

+* Monday, Dec 4 at 8 am:

+  * Quantitative Reasoning Reflection (20 points)
+  * Quiz 13

-* Wednesday Apr 26 at 12:15 pm: Assignment 13 - Final project (No quiz, 60 points)
+* Wednesday Dec 13 at 12:15 pm:

+  * Lab 12 - Final project (No quiz, 60 points)

 Labs may be resubmitted for a regrade up to one week after they are graded.
-So if you turn in an assignment on 1/8 and it is graded on 1/10 at 10 am, then it can be fixed and submitted for a regrade any time up to 1/17 at 10 am.
+So if you turn in an assignment on the 8th and it is graded on the 10th at 10 am, then it can be fixed and submitted for a regrade any time up to the 17th at 10 am.

-Exceptions: Time during Spring Break isn't counted towards the seven days.
-All assignments and regrades must be in by Wednesday Apr 26 at 12:15 pm, even if you didn't get 10 days.
+Exceptions: Time during Fall and Thanksgiving Break isn't counted towards the seven days.
+All assignments and regrades must be in by Wednesday Dec 13 at 12:15 pm, even if you didn't get 10 days.

 Course Assessment